help-me-mom/ng-mocks/README.md

   Defaults to renaming `.ts` and `.tsx` to `.js`.

 * **karmaTypescriptConfig.tsconfig** - A path to a `tsconfig.json` file.<br/>
-  The default compiler options will be replaced by the options in this file.
+  The default compiler options will be replaced by the options in this file.<br/>
+  The directory of the `tsconfig.json` file will be used as the base path for the Typescript compiler, and if `karmaTypescriptConfig.tsconfig` isn't set, the `basePath` property of the Karma config will be used as the compiler base path instead.

 Example of a full `karmaTypescriptConfig` configuration: